 As the new home owner, it is your responsibility to ensure you use the home in a manner that meets the Ontario Building Code.
 Do not assume the previous owner obtained a building permit before doing renovations to the home.

 You can make an application for a permit, Monday through Friday, 8:30 a.m. to 4:30 p.m. at:

 The City of Belleville Building Section prides itself on providing exceptional customer service to every customer.
 We would very much like to hear about your experience dealing with the Building Section.
 We are always looking at ways to improve our service to you and would appreciate hearing from you.
 If we went above and beyond to serve you then we would appreciate hearing about your experience and if we could have done something better we would like to hear about this too.
 Please take a few minutes to fill out this comment sheet, Customer Comments.

 Please visit the Ontario Building Code Act for more information.

-Application to Construct or Demolish - Please submit ALL pages with every application
+Building Permit Application - Please submit ALL pages with every application

 Residential and other Building Permit Documents